Departing for Iceland, Greenland and Svalbard 2014 Workshops and Expeditions

 • Rocket Blower and Dust Cleaning paraphernalia

-• Complete LEE Foundation and Filter Kit with Soft and Hard ND Graduated filters and LEE Polariser – includes new LEE adapter for the Canon 17mm TSE Lens
+• Complete LEE Foundation and Filter Kit with Soft and Hard ND Graduated filters and LEE Polariser – includes LEE adapter for the Canon 17mm TSE Lens

 Gura Gear Chobe Bag: (carry on luggage)